conorbmurphy/galvanizereference/README.md

 | Reject H<sub>0</sub>           | Type I error/alpha      |   correctly reject* |

 * This is 1-beta or pi **this is the domain of power**

+### Common distributions ###

+Rules for choosing a good distribution:

+* Is data discrete or continuous?
+* Is data symmetric?
+* What limits are there on possible values for the data?
+* How likely are extreme values?

+* Discrete:
+ * Bernoulli: Model one instance of a success or failure trial (p)
+ * Binomial: Number of successes out of a number of trials (n), each with probability of success (p)
+ * Poisson: Model the number of events occurring in a fixed interval and events occur at an average rate (lambda) independently of the last event
+ * Geometric: Sequence of Bernoulli trials until first success (p)
+* Continuous:
+ * Uniform: Any of the values in the interval of a to b are equally likely
+ * Gaussian: Commonly occurring distribution shaped like a bell curve, often comes up because of the Central Limit Theorem
+ * Exponential: Model time between Poisson events where events occur continuously and independently

 ### Frequentist Statistics ###